nkanu17/image-classification-deep-neural-networks-groceries/README.md

 # Future optimizations

-Perform GridSearch or use Thalos for more thorough hyperparameter tuning.
-This is still to come.
+Hyperparameter tuning with GridSearch or Thalos.
+May do it sometime.

 # Final Results